jensstein/oandbackup/README.md

 openbackup
 =======
-a backup program for android. requires root and allows you to backup individual app data
+a backup program for android. requires root and allows you to backup individual apps and their data

 author
 ======